shyam-anand/ABCBanking/README.md

 A Spring Project with ReST, JPA, MySQL, Redis and Spring Security

 ### Dependencies
-The project requires Java 8 and connections to MySQL and Redis.
+The project requires Java 8 and Maven to build, and connections to MySQL and Redis.

 ### Running the project

-`$ spring-boot:run`
+1. Configure MySQL and Redis connections using `src/resources/application.properties`.
+Use the template file to see the parameters required.
+2. Run `mvn spring-boot:run` in the root directory.
+3. You could also run `mvn install` to create a deployable `.war` file.

 ### Usage